United Nations High Commissioner for Refugees (UNHCR) United Nations High Commissioner for Refugees (UNHCR)

 United Nations High Commissioner for Refugees (UNHCR)

 Although the hope is for refugees to eventually to return home, if that scenario isn't an option, UNHCR helps families restart their lives in another country.
-UNHCR works to ensure that everybody has the right to seek asylum and find safe refuge, having fled violence, persecution, war, or disaster at home.
+The agency works to ensure that everybody has the right to seek asylum and find safe refuge, having fled violence, persecution, war, or disaster at home.

 GRoW Support